 Search for citations to published information about a person.
 This is an index only and does not include full text.

 The Calvin M. McClung Digital Collection is an online archive of images from the Calvin M. McClung Historical Collection.
-This website makes it easy and fun to research, view and find compelling digital images and artifacts from our rich East Tennessee history.
+Research, view and find compelling digital images and artifacts from our rich East Tennessee history.
 Check back often; images are constantly being added.

 In addition to print sources, The McClung Collection has many Civil war records on microfilm including: